Manuk Abeghyan: Career

 Abeghyan returned to Tiflis in 1898 and was immediately invited to teach at the Gevorgian Seminary, which he accepted.
-In 1898, he completed the voluminous work Hay zhoghovurdi araspelnerë Movses Khorenats'u Hayots' Patmut'yan mej, which was directed against the arguments made by Grigor Khalatiants about Movses Khorenatsi's History of Armenia.
+In 1898, he completed the voluminous work Hay zhoghovurdi ar’aspelnerë Movses Khorenats’u Hayots’ Patmut’yan mej (Legends of the Armenian people in Movses Khorenatsi's History of Armenia), which was directed against the arguments made by Grigor Khalatiants about Movses Khorenatsi's History of Armenia.
 Abeghyan began cooperating with Komitas on the compilation of Armenian songs and published two collections of fifty songs each; another set of fifty songs remained unpublished.